 Fortunately, there is good news for diabetic patients on Medicare.
 The Centers for Medicare and Medicaid Services (CMS) – the federal agency that oversees and administers the Medicare program – has made recent changes that allow health plans more flexibility to help patients with the cost of their diabetes and to better manage their condition.

 This package of benefits is included in the company’s $0 premium Medicare Advantage plan and offers $0 copays for insulin, testing supplies, primary care visits, diabetic eye exams and diabetic counseling.
-In addition, members with diabetes in the Essence Advantage (HMO) and Essence Advantage Plus (HMO) plans receive an additional $50 allowance for approved over-the-counter items each quarter.
+In addition, those members with diabetes in the Essence Advantage (HMO) and Essence Advantage Plus (HMO) plans receive a $145 allowance for approved over-the-counter items each quarter.

 “We have seen the rise of diabetes in our community and were concerned about the subsequent strain it puts on older adults on fixed incomes,” said Richard Jones, CEO of Essence Healthcare.
 “We decided we need to tackle it head-on by removing cost barriers to proper treatment and ensuring our members get access to great primary care physicians to help them manage and treat their diabetes.
 We think it can really make a difference in patients’ lives.”